AM0100101010/UAE_Recharge_Solution/README.md

 ## Features
 - User registration and login
+- Ability to add and manage beneficiaries for easy top-up
 - Top-up functionality
 - Monthly limit enforcement
 - Integration with API and local SQL database for data management